StackExchange/dnscontrol/documentation/design-idna.md

 Basically, the UI will accept any format.
 Early in the process DNSControl will store labels/domains data 4 ways: As received from the user (downcased), ASCII, Unicode, and in a "display" format that shows both.
-The converstions already done ahead of time, providers can access whatever format they need.
+The conversions already done ahead of time, providers can access whatever format they need.
 Output from the main program will use the "display" format when possible.

 # Problem Statement

 DNSControl doesn't handle internationalized domain names (IDNs) very well.
-Coverage is unevent: They work better in some providers than others.
+Coverage is uneven: They work better in some providers than others.
 There are bugs and inconsistencies.
 Writing a provider that handles IDNs properly requires doing most of the work in the provider itself, which means every provider maintainer must be an expert in